MillenniumMachines/millenniummachines.github.io/docs/milo/manual/chapters/30_hardware_reference.md

 ![iBrass Lead-screw Nut](../img/hardware/brass_leadscrew_nut.png){: .shadow}

-Used to translate rotational motion of a lead-screw into linear motion of an axis.
+Used to translate the rotational motion of a lead screw into linear motion of an axis.

 ---